pgrill/guidelines/README.rst

 How to read these guidelines
 ============================

-You can go over each different phase of the software development life cycle to find specific best practices, or you could either use our summarized `checklist of project´s musts <./checklist.rst>`__ as a starting point, as most of their items contain links to the actual best practices.
+You can go over each different phases of the project's life cycle to find specific best practices, or you could either use our summarized `checklist of project´s musts <./checklist.rst>`__ as a starting point, as most of their items contain links to the actual best practices.